Posted on 07/02/2018 by David

 A percentage of Hangin’ Pizzeria’s profits are donated to the Orangutan Appeal UK to ensure an ethical and personal dining experience.
 If you’re looking for an authentically Welsh bite to eat, you need look no further.
 Here you can get a ‘Welsh Rarebit’ pizza with free range egg and mozzarella marinated in Welsh cider, leeks and whole grain mustard.

-In our next instalment, we take a walk back in time to Llandudno's historic gun sites on the slopes of the Great Orme.
+In our next instalment, we take a walk back in time along the historic coaching route through the Sychant Pass, near Conwy.
 Happy trails!

 Make a stay of it